Register with federal agencies

 If you want to trademark your business, brand or product name, file with the United States Patent and Trademark office once you have formed your business.

 If you want tax-exempt status for a nonprofit corporation, register your business as a tax-exempt entity with the IRS.

 Register with state agencies

-If your business is an LLC, corporation, partnership, or nonprofit corporation, you'll probably need to register with any state where you conduct business activities.
+If your business is an LLC, corporation, partnership, or nonprofit corporation, you will probably need to register with any state where you conduct business activities.

-Typically, you’re considered to be conducting business activities in a state when:
+Typically, you are considered to be conducting business activities in a state when: